 1Our predicted returns are at the asset level, not the owner level, and thus do not account for differences in owner leverage or default rates, both of which would likely widen the gap in returns.
 Our data suggest that leverage is much higher for low credit borrowers.
-Numerous other studies find higher default rates for low credit, low income borrowers (e.g. Davis et al. (2022)).
+Numerous other studies find higher default rates for low credit, low income borrowers (for example, Davis et al. (2022)).

-average yields and returns.
+We then show that households in the data do indeed sort by economic and demographic characteristics that are known to be linked to their OCC and that these characteristics do predict differences in returns.
+Later, we exploit a series of quasi-natural experiments to show that aggregate changes in the spreads in the OCC changes local areas' average yields and returns differently depending on a locations characteristics.
 Properties in areas with lower credit scores have larger changes in yields and returns in response to changes in the access to or cost of credit.
 This seems theoretically reasonable: for instance, changes in the access to credit likely matter more for areas where households were more likely to be ex ante credit constrained.